wildonion/gem/core/contexts/panel/README.md

 * create a proc macro attribute like `#[passport]` to put on top of the admin and dev apis, struct and their fields

-* completing god and dev panel app using `yew`
+* complete god and dev panel app using `yew`

 * custom error type inside `error.rs`

-* publish reveal role and task topics
+* redis publish reveal role, task and mmq topics

 * dev and user apis related to the conse hyper server